bigb123/beatport-aiff-converter/README.md

-# beatport-aiff-to-flac-converter
+# Beatport aiff converter
-Script that uses ffmpeg and metaflac to convert big and uncompressed aiff files downloaded from Beatport to loseless flac files (including cover art).
+Script that uses ffmpeg to convert big and uncompressed aiff files downloaded from Beatport to loseless files (including cover art).

+It can convert it to flac or Apple alac (in m4a container).
+It uses metaflac or mp4art to apply cover art.

 Tested on MacOS Mojave 10.14.2

 ## Prerequisities
 - ffmpeg
-- metaflac
+- metaflac - for flac cover art apply
+- mp4v2 (with mp4art command) - for alac cover art apply

 On Mac you can install them via brew.
 On other linuxes use distribution specific package manager.